cheapestsmmstore91-droid/Smm-bot/README.md

-# RAYAN STORE — Free Telegram SMM Bot
+# CHEAPEST — Free Telegram SMM Bot

 ## What this starter does
 - Telegram bot with menu/buttons